This simple tutorial shows you how to create an indicator with EasyLanguage for TradeStation and MultiCharts.

 How to Create an Indicator with EasyLanguage

-First, we declare the input relative to the speed of the moving average, in this case, we put 20 periods (4 weeks), to declare an input, the reserved word Input is used.
+First, we declare the input relative to the moving average speed; in this case, we put 20 periods (4 weeks).
+To declare an input, the reserved word Input is used.

 In this case, the input is a numeric value, but it could also be a True / False or a text string.